Our guide to Payroll in Greece

 Maternity Leave

-A mother to be has the right to 56 days of leave before the estimated date of the birth and 63 days of leave after it.
-The employer has to cover the salary as well as the insurance of the employee for the first 30 days of leave if the employee has completed one year of service in the company and 15 days of leave if the employee has not completed one year of service in the company.
-The rest of the days are covered by the Social Insurance Institution.
+Female employees are entitled to 56 days of maternity leave before the expected date of childbirth and 63 days after childbirth.
+The employer is required to pay salary and social security contributions for the first 30 days of maternity leave if the employee has completed at least one year of service, or for 15 days if the employee has less than one year of service.
+The remaining maternity allowance is paid by the social security authority (e‑EFKA).

 Paternity Leave